 |Wireframes and business analysis||60|

 Apart from must-have features, you can have custom-developed killer features.
 What would you like?

 Choose from the following—and more!

-- Special algorithms for best price calculation
+- Special algorithms for calculating the best price

 - Cashback and discounts

 Developers estimate the above separately.
 Custom features always have a low degree of predictability.